AyushRajpal/Live-LLM-Commentary-System-for-Board-Games/README.md

   - Regular pieces move diagonally forward only
   - Kings (with crown symbol) move diagonally in any direction
   - Capturing opponent pieces is mandatory when available
+  - A piece becomes a king when it reaches the opposite end of the board
+  - The game ends when one player captures all of the opponent's pieces or blocks them from moving
+  - If a piece can capture more than one opponent piece in a single turn, it can and must do so

 - **Controls**:
   - Click on a piece to select it